cfobel/python___pyevolve/docs/source_rel_0_6/getstarted.rst

 * Plot graphics of the current population
 * Data analysis, etc... python is your limit.

-.. note:: Mac users should use the :meth:`GSimpleGA.GSimpleGA.setInteractiveGeneration`, for
+.. note:: to use graphical plots you will obviously need the Matplotlib, see more information
-          more information, see :mod:`Interaction` module documentation.
+          in the :ref:`requirements` section for more information.

 Inspecting the population
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^